Schmidt-Aaron/notes/100days.md

 ### D14 1/19/18

 Refactoring GOF - created a new branch to save the memory hogging code.
 Maybe revisit later - curious to how the program can eat up gigs of ram.

+### D15 1/20/18 and D16 1/21/18

+*crickets*

+### 1/21/18

+(1) codewars.com kata: interesting pattern using indexOf to generate numbers of a pattern - useful if numbers are sequential.
+Regex revisted

+intersting article on implicit / explicit coercion: https://medium.freecodecamp.org/js-type-coercion-explained-27ba3d9a2839

+I should work on React later.